Golden Age Weaponsmiths RAH-66C+ Comanche:

 Payload: Twenty-four (24) mini-missiles, Six (6) short range missile, or three (3) medium range missiles in ordnance bay.

-Maximum Effective Range: Varies by short or medium range missile type (Go to Revised bomb and missile table.)
+Maximum Effective Range: Varies by short or medium range missile type (See revised bomb and missile tables for details.)

-Mega Damage: Varies by short or medium range missile type (Go to Revised bomb and missile table.)
+Mega Damage: Varies by short or medium range missile type (See revised bomb and missile tables for details.)

 Rate of Fire: Missiles can be fired one at a time per hard point.
 Multiple hard points can be linked as one attack but must all be same range missiles.